dougeby/IntuneDocs/intune-user-help/enroll-your-device-with-telecom-expense-management-android.md

 Once you've enrolled, you will begin to see your data usage in the Datalert app.

 Still need help?
-Contact your IT admin.
+Contact your company support.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).